atlopes/zintbarcode/docs/classes.md

 ----------

-#### IsSupported (Symbology AS Integer) AS Logical
+#### IsSupported (Symbology AS Integer[, Feature AS Integer]) AS Logical

-Checks if a given symbology identifier is supported by the library.
+Checks if a given symbology identifier is supported by the library, or if a symbology supports a feature or group of features.
+Features are enumerated by the `ZINT_CAP_*` properties of the ZintEnumerarions class.

 Returns logical.